Skip to Content

 Massimo Listri Foundation unusual things to do in florence

 If you’re a lover of all things strange and wonderful, the Massimo Listri Foundation is an absolute must-visit.
-Tucked away in the heart of Florence, this museum-cum-cabinet of curiosities houses an incredible collection of oddities and wonders from around the world.
-From antique scientific instruments to exotic taxidermy specimens, the eclectic assortment of items is sure to delight and fascinate in equal measure.
+This museum/cabinet of curiosities is located in the heart of Florence but it remains out of most tourists radars.
+It houses an incredible collection of oddities and wonders from around the world, including exotic taxidermy specimens, quirky photos, and a bunch of other interesting things.

 Pay Your Respects At Platform 16 Holocaust Deportation Memorials